Frequently Asked Questions

 What does it mean, “Prerequisite courses must be for science majors?”

 How is the Cumulative Grade Point Average calculated?
-How is it calculated for repeated courses?

 Application Process

-Stage one, eliminates from further consideration those applicants who fail to meet the stated minimum requirements.
+Stage one eliminates from further consideration those applicants who fail to meet the stated minimum requirements.

 The Admissions Committee will review all materials and recommend one of the following:

-• Acceptance (for those who have completed all prerequisites and are highly recommended for admission)
+• Acceptance for those who have completed all prerequisites and are highly recommended for admission

-• Conditional acceptance (for those who need to complete prerequisites)
+• Conditional acceptance for those who need to complete prerequisites

-• Wait list (applicants who meet the minimum requirement and who may be offered acceptance if the most qualified candidates do not fill all available seats.
+• Wait list applicants who meet the minimum requirement and who may be offered acceptance if the most qualified candidates do not fill all available seats.

-• Science and overall grade point average
+• Science grade point average

-• Scores received on the Graduate Record Examination
+• Graduate Record Examination scores

 • Responses to questions contained in the application